AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 ![Inspecting repository search results on GitHub](./images/github-repo-results.png)

 Notice from these examples that a "list" is really an abstract concept.
-You shouldn't view `<li>` as an element that can only contain text.
-Clearly, it can also contain links, buttons, more lists, images, and anything else that you can think of.
+You shouldn't view `<li>` as an element that can only contain text—it can also contain links, buttons, more lists, images, and anything else that you can think of.

 ### Don't Use Spans for Inline Positioning